zimmski/tavor/doc/complete-example.md

 done
 ```

-This script will run the executor with every key-driven test file of the `testset` folder and stop at the first failed file.
+This script will run the executor with every keyword-driven test file of the `testset` folder and stop at the first failed file.
 The failed file will be then reduced to its minimum which will be saved next to the original file with the extension `.reduced`.

 Executing this script with the introduced bug will for example result in the following output.